-Miguel Loureiro is the Course Convenor for the MA Governance and Development and a Research Fellow.
+Miguel Loureiro is an IDS Research Fellow and Course Convenor of the MA Governance, Development and Public Policy.
 He is an interdisciplinary social scientist and agriculturalist whose research looks primarily at notions of social change among state and non-state actors.

 Over the past 15 years he has taught, trained, and worked across sub-Saharan Africa and South Asia on issues related to farming systems and village studies, disaster risk reduction, and public policy and state–citizen communication.
 His present research focuses on state responsiveness to collective social accountability.